mnikpay/epimetabolome-to-phenome/README.md

 ### Description
 The aim of this unix package is to investigate the contribution of epigenome-metabolome biomarker pairs listed in our manuscript to a phenotype.
-Below, we describe each script and their use.
+Below, we describe the package and its application.
 Users can edit the scripts to meet their requirements.

-The entire package can be obtained from [here](https://zenodo.org/record/6420589)
+The entire package can be obtained from [here](https://doi.org/10.5281/zenodo.7245654)

 It can be accessed as:
 ```